 What About My Career?

 Some people fear seeking rehabilitation because they’re worried their skills will suffer while they’re in treatment.
-In truth, your skill are more likely to suffer if you don’t get help for your problem.
+In truth, your skill is more likely to suffer if you don’t get help for your problem.
 During the rehabilitation process, your body and mind will begin to detoxify.
 This restores your cognitive ability, leaving you feeling more clear-headed and capable of doing the job well.
 Rehab also enables you to address both your substance use and its underlying causes that may have previously dominated your thoughts.
 By working through these things, you will become better able to focus on your job with fewer distractions.

 How Do I Pay For It?